rayhanhemel/Cordova-and-Framework7-Environments-Setup-for-Android-Apps-Development/README.md

 21) For Error "Application Error.
 Connection to server was unsuccessful (file://android_asset/www/index.html)"
 - add "<preference name="loadUrlTimeoutValue" value="120000" />"  at "confg.xml" file of "cordova" folder
-- Restart Android Studio and Emuletor
+- Restart Android Studio and Emulator
 - framework7 cordova run android
-- App will show at Emulator.
+- The app will show at Emulator.

 Thank You.